Mobile devices, and the base stations that make them work, operate well within international and national safety limits.

 What the World Health Organization (WHO) says

-World Health Organization (WHO) is the peak Organization on EME and health.
+The EMF explained (WHO) is the peak Organization on EME and health.
 Their fact sheet on base stations and wireless technologies states that "there is no convincing scientific evidence that the weak RF (radio frequency) signals from base stations and wireless networks cause adverse health effects.”

 What are RF exposure levels around base stations?